scottsun2020/assembly_instruction/README.md

 </p>

 ### F. Final Tightening & Safety
+- Re‑check all joints; apply medium threadlocker where final.
+- Confirm there are **no sharp edges** protruding into operator area.
+- Add **rubber feet** to base rails if the rig will sit on a sensitive benchtop.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/d3b3b9b5-dc56-406a-b786-8add3a05a39c" width="400"/>
   <img src="https://github.com/user-attachments/assets/b39a6659-3642-47ea-9729-08cb558ee2eb" width="400"/>
 </p>

 ---

+## 6) Alignment & QA Checklist

+- [ ] Base plate centered; equal setback from both rails.
+- [ ] Uprights square to base (≤0.5°).
+- [ ] Crosshead travels smoothly full stroke; no racking/binding.
+- [ ] Crossbars level and parallel (±0.5 mm over span).
+- [ ] All M5 hardware torqued to 3–4 N·m; threadlocker used where appropriate.
+- [ ] PCB standoffs match board hole pattern; board sits flat without rocking.
+- [ ] No collisions between moving parts and PCB/work area.

+---

+## 7) Mounting Accessories

+- **Probe holders / spring pins**: attach to the crosshead or crossbars using T‑nuts.
+- **Cable strain relief**: zip‑tie anchors into the side slots.
+- **Camera/light**: add an L‑plate to the top crossbar.
+- **ESD**: bond the base plate to ground with a ring terminal + M5 screw.

+---

+## 8) Maintenance

+- Inspect screws monthly; re‑torque loose joints.
+- Wipe rods with lint‑free cloth; add a thin film of light machine oil if needed.
+- Replace worn printed brackets if cracks appear.

 ### Reference and Compare